PedestrianDynamics/PedPy/docs/source/getting_started.rst

 *PedPy* can load trajectories from text files, when:

-- values are seperated by any whitespace, e.g., space, tab
+- values are separated by any whitespace, e.g., space, tab
 - file has at least 5 columns in the following order: "ID", "frame", "X", "Y", "Z", any additional columns will be ignored!
 - file may contain comment lines with `#` at in the beginning